farag2/Delete-old-drivers/README.md

 ## Overview
 Delete old drivers using Get-WindowsDriver function.

-If you want only to display out-dated drivers, comment `& pnputil.exe /delete-driver "$Name" /force` line
+If you want only to display drivers to uninstall, comment out line `& pnputil.exe /delete-driver "$Name" /force`

 ## GUI
 If prefer GUI